json-schema-faker/json-schema-faker/.github/CONTRIBUTING.md

-Contribution to the project is more than welcome! :beer:
+We welcome contributions to the project! :beer:

 ## Bug submission

-If you're submitting a bug, please clearly state what is:
+If you are submitting a bug report, please include the following:

-1. the JSON Schema content that fails: go to [the demo page](http://json-schema-faker.js.org/), paste your schema, click `generate` and grab the updated URL from browser address bar - and paste it here.
-It will make it easier for us to fix it, thanks in advance :beer: Otherwise please paste the schema inline.
+1. the JSON Schema content that fails: go to [the demo page](http://json-schema-faker.js.org/), paste the schema into the textarea on the left, click `Generate example`, and then copy the resulting URL from the browser address bar and paste it here.
+This will make it easier for us to reproduce and fix the bug.
+Thank you in advance! :beer: Otherwise please paste the schema inline in your bug report.
-2. the result you get
+2. the result you got
 3. the result you expected

 ## Issues & Pull-requests

-* When submitting *bugs* (or inappropriate behavior), do *paste your schema example* if only it's possible.
-This will prevent us from explicitly asking you to do this.
+* When submitting *bug reports*, *paste your schema example* whenever possible.
+This will save us from having to ask you for it later.
-* When submitting *PRs*, ship them under the `develop` branch.
+* When submitting *Pull Requests (PRs)*, you should request to merge your changes into our `develop` branch.
-* The testing approach architecture is described in [spec/README.md](spec/README.md).
+* Our approach to testing is described in [spec/README.md](spec/README.md).
-* PR without specs will not be merged soon.
+* PRs without specs will not be merged anytime soon!

 ## Releasing new versions

-* Include a new entry in [CHANGELOG.md](CHANGELOG.md) file,
+* Create a new entry in the [CHANGELOG.md](CHANGELOG.md) file,
-* Be followed by re-building and re-releasing online demo, see [`website-jsf` gh-pages branch](https://github.com/json-schema-faker/website-jsf/tree/gh-pages).
+* Re-build and re-release the online demo, see [`website-jsf` gh-pages branch](https://github.com/json-schema-faker/website-jsf/tree/gh-pages).

 ## Development tasks